FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-06.md

 networking system, treating it either as a single DUT, or as a system of devices, an SUT.

-In case of software networking, the SUT consists nt only of the DUT as a software program processing frames, but also of a server hardware and operating system functions, with server hardware resources shared across all programs
+In case of software networking, the SUT consists of not only the DUT as a software program processing frames, but also of a server hardware and operating system functions, with server hardware resources shared across all programs